ErikBuer/ArrayRadiation.jl/docs/src/Examples/2D_array_3D_plot.md

 ```

-In order to plot the radiation pattern in 3D and dB, we need to clip the lowest values, and bias the gain so it is purely positive.
+In order to plot the radiation pattern in 3D and dB, we need to clip the lowest values and bias the gain so it is purely positive.
-This makes the axis in the plot biased, but the relative scaling remain intact.
+This makes the axis in the plot biased, but the relative scaling remains intact.

 ``` @example 3dPlot
 # Plot the 3D gain pattern